lovisaekeroot/TemplateForGitRepo/README.md

 Exactly the same but for "user.email"

 ## Step 1:
 Create a GitHub Repository with a name and have the "Add README.md" added in the creation of the repository.
+The repo should be public!

 ## Step 2:
 Use SSH Keys to connect the local computers with the GitHub repository.
 Do this by using the following commands in the terminal on your computer: